 Weninger Farms Ltd., Stanley Koscik and Linda Koscic v.
-Attorney General of Canada According to the Tobacco Justice Class Action website, "On October 2, 2009 a class action was commenced under the Class Proceedings Act, 1992, in the Ontario Superior Court of Justice in London, Ontario, on behalf of tobacco producers claiming damages for malfeasance in a public office and negligence against both the federal and provincial governments for their failure to stop the sale of illegal tobacco products.
-As a result of the objection on the part of the federal government as to the jurisdiction of the Ontario courts, on October 29, 2010, a class action was commenced under the Federal Court Rules in the Federal Court of Canada in Toronto, Ontario, claiming malfeasance in a public office and negligence against the federal government for the failure of the agents of the federal government to stop the sale of illegal tobacco products."
-The lawsuit still awaits to be classified as a class action.
-The Montana First Nation and Chief Carolyn Buffalo and Rainbow Tobacco G.P. v.
-The Alberta Liquor and Gaming Commission Last January, about 75,000 cartons of cigarettes were seized on the Montana Cree First Nation Territory by the Alberta Gaming and Liquor Commission (AGLC) and the RCMP because the cigarette packages were not marked for legal sale in the province.
+Attorney General of Canada According to the latest statement of claim dated January 2012, Weninger Farms, Stanley Koscic and Linda Koscic have filed in the Ontario Superior Court of Justice a class action lawsuit on behalf of "all those farm owners and/or operators who owned, leased or share grew tobacco quota allocated by the Ontario Flue-Cured Tobacco Marketing Board between 200 I and 2008" against the federal and Ontario governments because they "were negligent in carrying out their duties under the Excise Act , the Excise Act .
+2001, the Excise Tax Act , the Retail Sales Tax Act and the Tobacco Tax Act when they knew or ought to have known that failure to enforce the provisions of the said Acts would lead to an increase in the sale of contraband tobacco products."
+The federal and Ontario governments "knew that their failure to carry out the duties imposed by the said Acts would increase the sales of contraband tobacco products in Ontario and across Canada, thereby reducing the demand for tobacco grown and marketed by the Plaintiffs and other members of the class and further knew that the reduced demand for tobacco grown and marketed in accordance with the regulatory scheme established by the Defendants would cause substantial damage to the Plaintiffs and other members of the class."
+1 The lawsuit still awaits to be classified as a class action.
+12 The Montana First Nation and Chief Carolyn Buffalo and Rainbow Tobacco G.P. v.
+The Alberta Liquor and Gaming Commission In January 2011, about 75,000 cartons of cigarettes were seized on the Montana Cree First Nation Territory by the Alberta Gaming and Liquor Commission (AGLC) and the RCMP because the cigarette packages were not marked for legal sale in the province.
 The cigarettes were manufactured and shipped by the Rainbow Tobacco Company located in Kahnawake, Quebec.
-The AGLC recently charged Chief Carolyn Buffalo and three other individuals under the Tobacco Tax Act with storing tobacco products not marked for legal sale in Alberta, for possessing more than 1,000 cigarettes and not being licensed to import tobacco into the province for resale.
-In the meantime, Chief Carolyn Buffalo, the Montana First Nation and the Rainbow Tobacco Company are fighting back, filing on February 18, 2011 a statement of claim in the Court of Queen's Bench of Alberta which states that "the AGLC and the Provincial Government of Alberta lacked jurisdiction to enter onto an Indian Reserve and enforce the provincial Tobacco Tax Act on Full Status Indians.
+The AGLC charged Chief Carolyn Buffalo and three other individuals under the Tobacco Tax Act with storing tobacco products not marked for legal sale in Alberta, for possessing more than 1,000 cigarettes and not being licensed to import tobacco into the province for resale.
+In response, Chief Carolyn Buffalo, the Montana First Nation and the Rainbow Tobacco Company filed on February 18, 2011 a statement of claim in the Court of Queen's Bench of Alberta which states that "the AGLC and the Provincial Government of Alberta lacked jurisdiction to enter onto an Indian Reserve and enforce the provincial Tobacco Tax Act on Full Status Indians.
 The AGLC did not have the right to seize the cigarettes and does not have the right to continue to detain the cigarettes".
-Chief Carolyn Buffalo and the three other accused are scheduled to appear in provincial court in Wetaskiwin, Alta., on June 23 rd , 2011.
-We are not aware if a trial date has been set for the First Nation lawsuit.
+The Montana First Nation has since withdrawn from the lawsuit.
+Chief Carolyn Buffalo and the three other accused were scheduled to appear in provincial court in Wetaskiwin, Alta., on June 23 rd , 2011.
+There hasn't been any follow-up news coverage about the court appearance.
+No trial date has been set yet for the case between the Rainbow Tobacco Company and the AGLC.